Quality assessment is imperative in order to make good, timely permanency decisions with families and children.

 - the long-term effect of the decision on the child’s identity and connection with their family and community

 - the five elements of the child placement principle.
-(For further information regarding the child placement principle, refer to the practice kit Safe care and connection: part 3)
+(For further information regarding the child placement principle, refer to the practice kit Safe care and connection, Child placement principle.)

 - whether an independent person has helped facilitate the child and family’s participation in the decision